mohanraajkanniah1997/paws-preferences/ReadMe.txt

 ---

 ## Features
+- Each session normally shows **10–20 cats** to swipe through, depending on network speed.
+  If loading is slow, the session may show **15 cats**.
 - Swipe cards with cat pictures on **mobile devices**
 - Use **arrow keys** on desktop/laptop for liking or disliking
 - Full-page pop-up showing **LIKE ❤️** or **DISLIKE ❌**